img-pro/bandwidth-saver/readme.txt

 Image URLs are rewritten on the frontend only.
 Your Media Library URLs stay exactly the same.

 The first request to each image comes from your server while Cloudflare caches it.
-After that, all requests are served from the nearest Cloudflare edge location.
+Future requests are delivered from Cloudflare's edge.

 = What This Plugin Does =